Why Do Insurance Companies Deny Water Damage Claims? Find Out Here

 The same goes for the lack of documentation about any prior damage or repairs to your home or business premises.

-Another reason why water damage restoration claims are denied is that there is no proof that previous damage was actually repaired in the past by a professional contractor.
+Another reason why water damage restoration claims are denied is because there is no proof that a professional contractor repaired previous damage in the past.

 You Don’t Have Additional Coverage That Includes Flooding Or Leakage Coverage